18 Month Sleep Regression And How To Get Through It FAST

 How Long Does An 18 Month Sleep Regression Last?

-If your child experiences it, the 18 month sleep regression can last anywhere between 2 and 6 weeks.
+If your child experiences it, the 18 month sleep regression can last anywhere between 2 and 6 weeks from 17 and 19 months.

 18 Month Sleep Regression Signs